jfrog/jfrog-client-js/README.md

 ### Guidelines

-* Before creating your first pull request, please join our contributors community by signing [JFrog's CLA](https://secure.echosign.com/public/hostedForm?formid=5IYKLZ2RXB543N).
 * If the existing tests do not already cover your changes, please add tests.
-* Pull requests should be created on the _dev_ branch.
+* Pull requests should be created on the _master_ branch.
 * Please run `npm run format` for formatting the code before submitting the pull request.